The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/5-fullstack-case-study.md

 **When a user first visits the app, are they logged in or logged out?
 How does `App` decide which component to render?**

+**Before reading the answer, try this:**

+1. Open the app in an incognito window (no existing session).
+What renders on screen?
+2. Open React DevTools and find the `App` component.
+What is the initial value of `currentUser`?
+3. Find the ternary in `App`'s return statement.
+Given that `currentUser` starts as `null`, which component renders?

 <details><summary>Answer</summary>

 When the app first loads, `currentUser` is initialized to `null` — no one is logged in yet. `App`'s return statement uses a **ternary** to switch between two views based on this value: